 Here are the items that may help you enjoy the week.
 Only you know your style and if you run hot or cold.
 For your convenience, we’ve listed some gear that you may want to consider while meeting the 35 lb per bag weight limit.
-Remember if it’s on the route, it’s not part of your bag weight.
+Remember if it’s out on the route on your body or bike, it’s not part of your bag weight.

 On The Route

 - Rearview mirror

 - Seat or handlebar bag.

 - Bicycle bell